ItsShuriken/easier-site/README.md

 # TODO:

-- windows are draggable
-- add more wondows for things we want
+- add more windows for things we want
   - Upcoming dates
   - merch
   - photos